marwaadel12/Rest-preject/README.md

 # 🛠 How to run

-* Go to the project root folder
+* Go to the server folder
 * Packge the project using this command:
 ```maven
 mvn clean package tomcat7:redeploy